 The system consists of a central core with which various other systems may be integrated.
 The system provides planning and visibility of milestones and cash flows, manages, and maintains all payment and retention information and provides comprehensive reporting on progress and financials at any level.
-Integration with other systems is catered for (in particular integration with financial systems) asset management systems and document management systems.
+Integration with other systems is catered for (in particular t systems.
 In addition, an integrated GIS viewer allows the provision of spatial progress reports and visualisation of asset location.
 The tight integration of other systems is key to the implementation of the project management system.
 This ensures that a single source of reliable data is available for all users and stakeholders for reporting purposes, eliminates duplication of data across systems and assists with maintaining data integrity.

-FIGURE 15: WORKFLOW AND USER ROLES
+Figure 13: WORKFLOW AND USER ROLES